ramosn17/APA/README.md

     Humidity', ' Mean Humidity', ' Min Humidity', 'PrecipitationIn']]

 ## Script 3: Unemployment.py
+This script will import the unemployment datafile.

 3. import modules: pandas as pd, numpy as  np, import csv
 3. import the .csv file for unemployment data in Chicago by creating a variable, 'unemployment' and setting it equal to the function pd.read_csv("unemployment3.csv"

 3. To review the complete result in the terminal, utilize the function pd.set_option('display.max_columns', None).

 3. Print the first rows unemployment by adding the attribute .head(5))

-Script#4: crime_project_merge.py
+Script 4: crime_project_merge.py

-4. import modules: pandas as pd, numpy as  np, import csv
+This script will merge all of the dataframes on the 'Year' key and generate a final dataframe called 'analysis_dataset', which will then be copied to a .csv file, "crime_info2.csv."
+The groupby() function will then generate reference .csv files for exploratory analysis, with the most important grouping incorporating 'Mean TemperatureF', 'Primary Type', 'Year' and 'Max/Min' Temperatures.
+ Observations will be recorded in the Crime Results markdown.

 4. Utilize the pd.read_csv function to import the new .csv file, df_final.csv
    and the original datafiles for weather and unemployment.

-   df_final = pd.read_csv("df_final.csv")
+    df_final = pd.read_csv("df.csv")
     weather = pd.read_csv("weather.csv")
     unemployment = pd.read_csv("unemployment3.csv")

- 4. Create a variable named 'analysis_dataset' and set it equal to the pd.merge     function.
-Within this function, we will merge df_final and weather on the
+ 4. Create a variable named 'analysis_dataset' and set it equal to the pd.merge
-    'Date' key.
-The command will be as follows:

-    analysis_dataset = pd.merge(df_final, weather, on=['Date'])
+     function.
+Within this function, we will merge df_final and weather on the 'Year' key.

- 4. Use the same dataframe and set it equal to pd.merge() for analysis_dataset and unemployment on the 'Date' key.
+ 4. Use the same dataframe and set it equal to pd.merge() for analysis_dataset and unemployment on the 'Year' key.

- 4. Print "Analysis Dataset Information" and then print the first five rows of      the dataframe.

- 4. Write the dataframe into a .csv file titled "crime_info1.csv")
+ 4. Write the dataframe into a .csv file titled "crime_info2.csv")

 ## Script 5 graphs.py